vgonisanz/pipegochi/README.md

 * **GLCD-BitmapConverter**: To convert bitmaps to c arrays automatically using python scripts.
 * **Wire**: Arduino library that allows you to communicate with I2C and Two Wire Interface devices.
 * **U8glib**: To manage SSD1306 device and basic draw operations.
+* **Adafruit_GFX/SSD1306**: This is used only for one example.
+Read SSD1306 section to have more info.
+* **SPI**: This is required by Adafruit_GFX for some model.
+Not really required in this project.
+Sorry for overhead.

 I recommend to clone with ```--recursive``` option to get all submodules automatically.